serviceanimals/Harper/LL.md

 For example with the verbs be, do and have:

-in the future tense
+in the future tenses

-in the past tense
+in the past tenses

-in the present tense
+in the present tenses
 <!-- Harper LL.md EF -->